 While having some permanent redirects (301s) can be healthy, temporary redirects (302s) can be a cause for concern, and if the server consistently returns 500 errors (timeouts) then that’s usually indicative of a serious issue.

-Too many server errors can indicate to search engines that your site isn’t maintained properly, or is broken in some way.
+If you have too many server errors, search engines assume your site isn’t maintained properly, or is broken in some way.
 This can harm your search performance if it persists.

 53% of mobile users abandon a site if it takes longer than 3 seconds to load.
 Slower page response times lead to higher abandonment rate, and this can really affect your bottom line.